masternodes/vps/docs/masternode_vps.md

 A script to enable masternode start at boot has been created at */usr/local/bin/activate_masternodes_${CODENAME}.sh* for your convenience.
 There is exactly one script per installed masternode crypto.

-Run it after you finished configuration, e.g. after a PIVX installation do.
+Run it after you finished configuration, e.g. after a DRIP installation do.

 ```
-/usr/local/bin/activate_masternodes_pivx
+/usr/local/bin/activate_masternodes_drip
 ```

 ## Last step, the controller